wp-plugins/mycred/readme.txt

 So I built an adaptive plugin which gives it’s users full control on how points are awarded, used, traded, managed, logged and presented.
 Built on the "opt-in" principle, it is up to you what features you want to use and how.
 If your WordPress installation does not support a feature it is hidden from you to keep things clean and simple.

-**my**CRED comes packed with features along with built-in support for some of the most popular WordPress plugins out there.
-But of course **my**CRED does not support everything out of the box so I have documented as much as possible in the **my**CRED codex and you can find several tutorials that can help you better acquaint yourself with **my**CRED.
+**my**CRED comes packed with features along with built-in support for some of the most popular [WordPress plugins](http://mycred.me/about/supported-plugins/) out there.
+But of course **my**CRED does not support everything out of the box so I have documented as much as possible in the **my**CRED [codex](http://codex.mycred.me) and you can find several tutorials that can help you better acquaint yourself with **my**CRED.

 I am here to help where ever I can but please remember that right now this is a one man show and I do need an occasional coffee break.

-You are welcome to post your issues or questions under the "Support" tab but remember that  **my**CRED has it's own online forum along with [F.A.Q.](http://mycred.me/about/faq/) page and [Known Issues](http://mycred.me/download/known-issues/).
+You are welcome to post your issues or questions under the "Support" tab but remember that  **my**CRED has it's own [online forum](http://mycred.me/support/forums/) along with [F.A.Q.](http://mycred.me/about/faq/) page and an online [support page](http://mycred.me/support/).

 **Hooks**